HexRaysSA/IDAPython/examples/index.md

 #### Description
 The goal of this script is to demonstrate some usage of the type API.
 In this script, we:
-* Create a structure by building it member by members.
+* Create a structure by building it member by member.
 For this we first create a udt (user data type) object.
 We, then, populate it with udms (user data type members).
 Finally we actually store it in the local types via a call to set_named_type.